Tutorial

 • seg_post_id0_thres_0.50_gauss_0.50_voxel_0.mrc: result of post-process, binary mask, 0 or 1, takes much less time than raw seg

-You can verify the results using 3dmod or other software of your preference.
-The result of post-process (binary mask) is what we need.
-You may want to adjust parameters of post-process.
-Here, we increased threshold to 0.6 to remove weak signals and changed hide dust to 150 to eliminate small connected components.
+Verify the results using 3dmod or other preferred software.
+The result of post-process (binary mask) is what is needed.
+Adjust parameters of post-process if necessary.
+Here, threshold was increased to 0.6 to remove weak signals and hide dust was changed to 150 to eliminate small connected components.

 Then press Run on the left side again.
-You will get a new result soon, as it only performs post-processing this time.
+A new result will be obtained soon, as it only performs post-processing this time.
 It will generate a new file seg_post_id0_thres_0.60_gauss_0.50_voxel_150.mrc, which should be similar to the segmentation contained in the tutorial folder. memseg_post

-Now, you can close the segmentation window and return to the main window.
+Now, close the segmentation window and return to the main window.

 Flatten Membrane Without Segmentation

-In case you don't have a suitable segmentation, you can skip Load Membrane Segmentation and Separate a Surface by labeling membranes by hand.
+In case a suitable segmentation is not available, Load Membrane Segmentation and Separate a Surface can be skipped by labeling membranes by hand.

 Select the tab Manual Surf instead of Auto surf, then press Load to load the coordinate file manual_surf.txt, which contains 29 manually labeled membrane positions.
-You can also add labels yourself.
-Similar to what we did in Separate a Surface, you can move the red cross to a point on the membrane by left-clicking it, then press Shift + S or right-click and choose Save as Reference to save it.
+Labels can also be added manually.
+Similar to what was done in Separate a Surface, move the red cross to a point on the membrane by left-clicking it, then press Shift + S or right-click and choose Save as Reference to save it.
 Then, it will be added to the Select Points list.
 The added points are indicated by green circles.
 Press Save New to save these points as a new surface.

 manualsurf1

-Next, press Extract Surface to flatten the membrane, and you will get a flattened tomogram called M1-1.
+Next, press Extract Surface to flatten the membrane, and a flattened tomogram called M1-1 will be obtained.
 Select it by clicking it.
 Then, press Display to view the flattened tomogram on the right side.
-You can see that the membrane is not as flattened as in surface 2-1 because the number of points is much less than what we used in surface 2-1.
-However, it's sufficient to visualize large membrane proteins.
-You can add more points to improve the result.
+The membrane is not as flattened as in surface 2-1 because the number of points is much less than what was used in surface 2-1.
+However, it is sufficient to visualize large membrane proteins.
+More points can be added to improve the result.

 manualsurf2

-In general, you can decrease RBF Dist to 1 in this mode to preserve all points you added.
-It decides the minimal distance (in pixels) between points we used at last.
+In general, RBF Dist can be decreased to 1 in this mode to preserve all points added.
+It decides the minimal distance (in pixels) between points used at last.
 Also, Project Order should not be high if the number of points is small.

 To see which points were used for surface 2-1 (separated from segmentation), press Clear to clear current points, and then press Load to load file emd13771_isonet/surface_2_emd13771_isonet/surface_2-1_RBF_InterpCoords.txt, which should contain about 305 points.